-Long-Term Guests Present Increased Domestic Problems
+Increased Domestic Problems

 Another problem that arises has to do with customer type.
 Short-term guests are more likely to be tourists or business people that are in town for a short time.
 I've found that long-term guests tend to be people in town for long work projects.
 Either they are relocating, or they are already locals.
 This last group is interesting because you kind of wonder what they are doing in a hotel if they live in town.

-Locals that move into a hotel might have had their apartment building flooded.
+Locals that move into a hotel might have had their apartment buildings flooded.
 There are legitimate reasons to use a hotel if you are a local.
 Sometimes, people just want reliable air conditioning or the opportunity to hide from visiting relatives.

-However, some locals that move into a hotel just got evicted from their apartment.
+However, some locals that move into a hotel just got evicted from their apartments.
 Honestly, some locals in a hotel are committing infidelity or sleeping with prostitutes.
 These are all personal situations that could cause a lot of drama that might play out in your rooms, at your front desk, or in your halls.
-This drama could be present with tourists and business people too, however, it just doesn't happen quite as often.
+This drama could be present with tourists and business people too, it just doesn't happen quite as often.

 I don't believe in turning away customers that have a method of payment and identification based solely on where they live.
 Instead, the customer has to have a history at the hotel that warrants it.

 However, I think you will notice an increased likelihood of a domestic kind of drama with long-term guests relative to short-term ones.
 My recommendation is not to instantiate that assumption with anyone in a prejudicial way because it won't be 100% reliable by any stretch.
-Instead, be on increased awareness with every one of your long-term guests.
+Instead, be on increased alert with every one of your long-term guests.
 You will want to give the noise warnings out as soon as problems start instead of several days later.

 Additional Challenges Associated With Long-Term Guests